NEW YORK TIMES BESTSELLING AUTHOR

 “Greed bewitches,” Mississippi Mike Morgan said, tapping a finger to the side of his head.
 “Turns smart men stupid.
 Lures ’em to their doom.
 Always has, always will . . . ”

-Find out what happens in GALLOWAY'S GAMBLE, now available in hardcover, trade paperback, and eBook editions.
-Order yours from
+Find out what happens in GALLOWAY'S GAMBLE and GALLOWAY'S GAMBLE 2: LUCIFER & THE GREAT BALTIMORE BRAWL, now available in paperback and eBook editions.